 October 23, 2020 / How To

-Learn how to use wire to create various jewelry elements, including hoops, links, chain, and clasps. ...
+Learn how to use wire to make hoop earrings and create various jewelry elements, including links, chain, and clasps. ...

 Wire is a core material used in jewelry making.
-In this blog we’ll go over a few jewelry elements that you can easily make out of wire.
+In this blog we’ll go over basic hoop earrings and a few design elements that you can easily make out of jewelry wire.
 We’ll cover some basic findings, like clasps, but also get into chain and links.
 Making chain or link elements is a great way to add your personality to your jewelry!

+Once you've conquered DIY hoop earrings, you'll see that wire is an exciting material.
 Enhance your jewelry-making repertoire by creating fabricated wire clasps!
-As you move forward in your jewelry journey, you’ll likely start using footage chain that doesn’t have a clasp.
+As you move forward in your jewelry journey, you’ll likely start using jewelry chain that doesn’t have a clasp.
 Knowing how to make them allows you to finish footage chain how you want to, but also add some design interest that you can’t always find in pre-made clasps.
-Below are the steps to fabricate a simple S-hook clasp.
+Below are the steps to make a simple S-hook clasp.
 From there, you can make it as fancy as you want!

 • Choose you’re wire.
 The wire gauge will depend on the chain links inner diameter and the weight of the entire chain.
 You’ll want to choose a wire that can handle the weight of the overall finished necklace and can slide through the chain end links.
 Generally, 18 gauge silver wire is a good choice.